dillionmegida/tech-writing/content/blog/1. introduction/index.md

 ---
-title: "Introduction to the Simplified Technical Writing platform"
+title: 'Introduction to the Simplified Technical Writing platform'
 date: 2021-10-11
 description: >-
   As a Technical writer who has benefitted from writing, I want to share my knowledge and experience with many people who want to get started or get better.
 I'm using this space to achieve that.
+cover: 'introduction-cover.png'
 ---

 Hello, world :)